wp-plugins/soliloquy-lite/readme.txt

 == Description ==

-**NOTE: This is the lite version.
-Want even more features, including complete embedded video support for YouTube and Vimeo, widgets, and access to exclusive Addons?
-[Click here to purchase the fully supported version of Soliloquy](http://soliloquywp.com/pricing/?utm_source=orgrepo&utm_medium=link&utm_campaign=Soliloquy%2BLite).**

 [Soliloquy](http://soliloquywp.com/pricing/?utm_source=orgrepo&utm_medium=link&utm_campaign=Soliloquy%2BLite) is by far the best responsive WordPress slider plugin on the market.
 Soliloquy is audited by Mark Jaquith, lead developer of WordPress, for security and features the easiest to use and most performance optimized code for a slider plugin.
 By utilizing custom post types, Soliloquy allows you to create an infinite number of sliders with an infinite number of images in each slider with a few clicks of the mouse.

+**Note: This is the lite version.
+Want even more features, including complete embedded video support for YouTube and Vimeo, widgets, and access to exclusive Addons?
+[Click here to purchase the fully supported version of Soliloquy](http://soliloquywp.com/pricing/?utm_source=orgrepo&utm_medium=link&utm_campaign=Soliloquy%2BLite).**

 = Features =